FredKSchott/snowpack/docs/08-guides.md

 #### Using Directives

-If you want to use lit-html [directives](https://lit-html.polymer-project.org/guide/template-reference#built-in-directives), you'll have to add them to the `webDependencies` property in your `package.json` like so:
+If you want to use lit-html [directives](https://lit-html.polymer-project.org/guide/template-reference#built-in-directives), you'll have to separately add them to the `webDependencies` property in your `package.json` like so:

 ```js
 // File: package.json